Glyn T. Davies: Personal life and education

 Davies is the son of the late Richard T. Davies, a career Foreign Service officer.
 The younger Davies earned a Bachelor of Science in Foreign Service from Georgetown University in 1979.
 He later earned a Master of Science, with distinction, in National Security Strategy from the National War College at Ft.
 McNair, Washington, D.C.
-He and his wife Jacqueline M. Davies, a lawyer, have two daughters and two granddaughters.
+He and his wife Jacqueline M. Davies, a lawyer, have two daughters and two grandchildren.